aissatech/ss15-diet4dummies/README.md

 # Diet4Dumies

-A cookbook webapp created during the @StaticShowDown hackathon
+A cookbook webapp created during the @StaticShowdown hackathon

 ####Using: